wiremock/wiremock.org/_docs/junit-jupiter.md

 made.

 Most of the time this is the desired behaviour but this behavior can be changed by calling `.resetOnEachTest(false)` on the extension builder when using the programmatic form.
+This option is available as of WireMock version `3.13.0`

 ## Unmatched request behaviour